 Once the incoming water is at 55º C or higher, the thermostat will not switch on at all.

 We always insulate the piping carrying hot water from the solar water heater to the electric geyser with foam rubber sleeves.
-We recommend that your electric geyser should be fitted with a suitable insulating blanket, and that the hot outlet pipe of the geyser be fitted with a 1 metre insulating sleeve to reduce thermal loss.
-If your electric geyser does not already have an insulating cover fitted, we will do this for you at no charge at the time of installation.
+We recommend that your electric geyser should be fitted with a suitable insulating blanket, and that the hot outlet pipe of the geyser be fitted with a one metre insulating sleeve to reduce thermal loss.
+The TPS (temperature and pressure safety) valve should also be insulated.
+The radiative heat losses from exposed piping is significant, particularly in winter months in the interior of South Africa.
+If your electric geyser does not already have insulation fitted, we will do this for you at no charge at the time of installation.

 PLEASE REMEMBER THAT THIS TYPE OF INSTALLATION WILL PERFORM OPTIMALLY IF YOU CONTROL WHEN THE ELECTRIC GEYSER ELEMENT IS ALLOWED TO SWITCH ITSELF ON!